Installing the LumenVox Software

 The available packages are:

-The products you install will register themselves as services in /etc/init.d/ called lvsred (the speech server) and lvlicensed (the License Server).
-By default, they will be started automatically when you login.
-They are not started by default after installation -- you must either start them using the service name start command or by logging out and back in after installation.
+The necessary scripts to start the products are placed in /etc/init.d/ and are called lvsred (the speech server), lvlicensed (the License Server), lvmediaserverd and lvttsd.
+They are not started by default after installation -- you must either start them using the service name start command or executing them directly.

 After you have installed the software, you must then obtain and install licenses.